-Tomorrow is Thanksgiving Day in the United States and many of you will find yourselves surrounded by relatives you do not care for or who do not share the same views as do you.
+Tomorrow is Thanksgiving Day in the United States and many of you will find yourselves interacting with relatives you do not care for or who do not share the same views as do you.
+Others may not be able to celebrate the holidays with family.
 Back in 2016 Psychology Today published 8 Mindfulness Tips During the Holidays.
 Those tips are still relevant today.
 Below is the link.

 Disclaimer: This blog is not designed to diagnose, treat, or prevent illnesses or trauma, and Dr. Emick is not responsible for your use of this educational material or its consequences.
 Furthermore, reading this blog does not create a doctor-patient relationship.
 The information contained within this blog is not intended to dictate what constitutes reasonable, appropriate, or best care for any given physical or behavioral health issue, nor does it take into account the unique circumstances that define the health issues of the reader.
 If you have questions about the diagnosis, treatment, or prevention of a condition or illness, you should consult your personal health care professional.
 As always, consult with your personal health care professional before beginning or changing any fitness or nutrition program to make sure that it is appropriate for your needs.
 Dr. Emick reserves the right to modify her positions on a subject based upon new research or data as it presents.